I peered pensively outside on this rather gloomy morning and to my surprise spied a package on the porch with international postage.

 This is a beautifully produced hardcover book approximately 8 1/2 w by 12 inches long (21.6 by 30.5 cm) which

 bookmark ribbon sewn into the binding.
 Including all the artwork it is around 60 pages long.

 This is exactly the kind of book I would have treasured as a child of reading age; a bit spooky and suspenseful but with humor,

 comradery and insanely imaginative illustrations to go along with a magical

 journey.
 The corresponding drawings are

 incredibly detailed and one could find new secrets in them with each visit.
-Let's hope it gets published in English soon!
+Let's hope it gets published in English!